nightscout/trio-docs/docs/usage/features/dynamic-isf.md

 ### Profile ISF

-- Your profile ISF is not directly used to determine your ISF when logarithmic dynamic ISF is enabled.
+- Your profile ISF is not directly used to determine your ISF when Logarithmic Dynamic ISF is enabled.
 It influences the limits of what ISF is allowed.
-- Adjusting your profile ISF when using logarithmic dynamic ISF will not have a direct impact on your sensitivity calculations.
+- Adjusting your profile ISF when using Logarithmic Dynamic ISF will not have a direct impact on your sensitivity calculations.
 It will only have an impact on the Maximum and Minimum values allowed.

 ![ISF of 54](../img/isf_54.png){width="250"}
 ![ISF of 80](../img/isf_80.png){width="250"}